-After Priority Deadlines: Students who submit their Financial Aid Application (FAFSA) after the above priority deadlines should set up a payment plan by logging into your eCentral account and selecting Payment Plan to insure that their classes will not be cancelled on the day fees are due.
+After Priority Deadlines: Students who submit their Financial Aid Application (FAFSA) after the above priority deadlines should set up a payment plan by logging into your eCentral account and selecting Payment Plan to ensure that their classes will not be canceled on the day fees are due.
 Students should allow 4-6 weeks for the processing of financial aid applications.

 Steps to Apply for Financial Aid

 (Federal Grants, State Grants, A+, Work-Study, Federal Loans, and Institutional Scholarships)

 Please note that ALL items from EVERY step MUST BE completed before: